kevin-govier/Book-Buddy/README.md

 2. Click on the "Releases" section in this repository and download your desired release archive.

-3. Once the download is complete, extract the contents of the release archive to a folder of your choice on your computer.
+3. Once the download is complete, extract the contents of the release archive.

 4. Open the folder where you extracted the release files in a command prompt or terminal.